rt8/data-science/README.md

 #Datascience

-Tips and tricks for tools used for data science analysis and processing
+Tips and tricks for tools used for data science analysis and processing using Amazon Web Services (AWS) cloud infrastructure:

 - Python
   - Requests